movestore/Template_Python_App/README.md

 *Example:* `rest_overview.csv`: csv-file with Table of all rest site properties

-### Parameters
+### Settings
-*Please list and define all parameters that the App requires to be set, if necessary including their unit.*
+*Please list and define all settings/parameters that the App requires to be set, if necessary including their unit.*

-*Example:* `radius`: Defined radius the animal has to stay in for a given duration of time for it to be considered resting site.
+*Example:* `Radius of resting site` (radius): Defined radius the animal has to stay in for a given duration of time for it to be considered resting site.
 Unit: `metres`.

 ### Null or error handling
-*Please indicate for each parameter as well as the input data which behaviour the App is supposed to show in case of errors or NULL values/input.
-Please also add notes of possible errors that can happen if parameters are improperly set and any other important information that you find the user should be aware of.*
+*Please indicate for each setting/parameter as well as the input data which behaviour the App is supposed to show in case of errors or NULL values/input.
+Please also add notes of possible errors that can happen if settings are improperly set and any other important information that you find the user should be aware of.*

-*Example:* **Parameter `radius`:** If no radius AND no duration are given, the input data set is returned with a warning.
+*Example:* **Setting `radius`:** If no radius AND no duration are given, the input data set is returned with a warning.
 If no radius is given (NULL), but a duration is defined then a default radius of 1000m = 1km is set.